pwntoken/old_pwntoken_blog/source/_posts/2015-08-22-economics-of-web-application-security.markdown

 ## *and the following isn't discouraging!*

 Here's why software security would always be a growing concern for leading technologies as well as for them who depend on these technologies e.g. corporations, companies, industry, small scale businesses and at a personal level social sites too.
-What we are talking here isn't related to a set of standard de-facto technology but what we **are** tallking about is the ** *economics* ** of related web application software, their technologies and how they can be measured in order to provide a continious flow of quality.
+What we are talking here isn't related to a set of standard de-facto technology but what we **are** talking about is the ** *economics* ** of related web application software, their technologies and how they can be measured in order to provide a continious flow of quality in security.

 <!-- more -->